 - The church father Tertullian, was aged around twenty at the time the incident at Lyon supposedly happened.
 As we’ll see, although he was actually alive at the time, he also makes no mention of the persecution at Lyon, and actually says quite emphatically that Marcus Aurelius was a “protector” of Christians.

-- The letter actually concludes by blaming the mob and city of Lyon authorities – it does not attribute responsibility to Marcus Aurelius or to Rome.
+- The letter actually concludes by blaming the mob and city of Lyon authorities – it does not attribute personal responsibility to Marcus Aurelius or to the Roman Senate.
 When this event allegedly happened, incidentally, Marcus was busy on campaign in the northern frontier, roughly three weeks’ march away from Lyon.

-- We have the surviving text of an Imperial edict from Marcus that provides evidence he actually tried to prevent the persecution of Christians by provincial authorities (see below).
+- In contrast, we have the surviving text of an Imperial edict from Marcus that provides evidence he actually tried to prevent the persecution of Christians by provincial authorities (see below).

 - Finally, and bizarrely, Eusebius himself several times admitted that his church history contained deliberate “falsehoods” or pious fraud.
 He’s often therefore seen as a very unreliable source for this kind of information.

 Edward Gibbon, for instance, author of The History of the Decline and Fall of the Roman Empire, liked to point out that Eusebius admitted employing deliberate misinformation to promote the Christian message.
-For example, one of his chapter headings reads: “That it will be necessary sometimes to use falsehood as a remedy for the benefit of those who require such a mode of treatment.”
-Indeed, the historian Jacob Burckhardt described Eusebius as “the first thoroughly dishonest historian of antiquity”.
-It would, in fact, be more appropriate to call Eusebius a Christian propagandist rather than historian.
+One of Eusebius’ chapter headings was: “That it will be necessary sometimes to use falsehood as a remedy for the benefit of those who require such a mode of treatment.”
+The historian Jacob Burckhardt therefore described Eusebius as “the first thoroughly dishonest historian of antiquity”.
+It would, in fact, be more appropriate to refer to him as a Christian propagandist rather than historian.

 In summary, for these and other reasons, Eusebius is considered an extremely unreliable source by many modern scholars.
 His accounts of Christian martyrdom refer to events several generations before he was even born, as we’ve seen, and are embellished with extravagant details that have the air of fiction about them.
 For example, persecution is not portrayed as sporadic but inflicted by Satan on myriads of Christians throughout the empire.
-The scale and severity of this persecution is totally out of keeping with the testimony of other Christians alive at the time and difficult to reconcile with the paucity of evidence from other authors.
-Moreover, he includes many supernatural claims that undermine the credibility of his accounts in the eyes of modern readers.
+The scale and severity of this persecution is totally out of keeping with the testimony of other Christian authors alive at the time and difficult to reconcile with the general silence about these remarkable events.
+Moreover, Eusebius includes many supernatural claims that undermine the credibility of his accounts in the eyes of modern readers.
 For example, he elsewhere states as fact miracles such as that Christian martyrs survived inside the stomachs of lions after being eaten or levitated hundreds of feet into the sky, by the grace of God.
-As noted above, the letter itself also describes the miraculous healing and restoration of martyrs at Lyon who were near death.
+As noted above, the letter itself also describes the miraculous healing of grievously wounded martyrs at Lyon, and even their resurrection from death.
 If we question these supernatural claims, it’s difficult to know what other aspects of the letter to take seriously.

 Indeed, the only sources which describe persecution during the reign of Marcus Aurelius come from later generations of Christian authors, who were not witness to the events they describe.
 None of them actually attribute responsibility to Marcus.
 The most famous account is the persecution of Lyon, which, as we have seen, is of highly questionable authenticity.